enriquegr84/QuakeAI/README.md

 - Create better prediction system
 - Find solutions for the AI limitations, specially the indecisive agent behavior.
 - Introduce Machine Learning
-- Once we have complete a competitive AI agent, start the challenging phase.
+- Once we have completed a competitive AI agent, lets start the challenging phase.